 I've worked in finance for over 20 years.

-I know that whatever I say won't change the fact that people crave certainty.
+I know that whatever I say won't change the fact that people crave certainty and will go looking for it.

 But as my old boss would say "to the left is history, to the right is mystery".